IngmarBitter/defenders/md/Salvation/Baptism.md

 * *baptism-completes-faith:* the baptism requirement is instituted by Jesus at the great commission, which was given after John 3:16 *... but should that make John 3:16 obsolete or even contradict it?* ...
 OR

 * *baptism-completes-faith:* any mention of faith alone leading to salvation implies the other requirements including baptism.
-So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... - acceptable but a less straight forward match to scripture than the obedient-faith view.*
+So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but a less straightforward match to scripture than the obedient-faith view.*

 #### 1 Corinthians 15:1-8